greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ### <a id="topic20"></a>gp\_log\_system

-This view uses an external table to read the server log files of the entire Greenplum system \(master, segments, and mirrors\) and lists all log entries.
+This view uses an external table to read the server log files of the entire Greenplum system \(coordinator, segments, and mirrors\) and lists all log entries.
 Associated log entries can be identified by the session id \(logsession\) and command id \(logcmdcount\).
 The use of this view requires superuser permissions.

 |Column|Description|
 |------|-----------|